mui/material-ui/docs/pages/blog/2021-q2-update.md

 #### Date Picker

-The date picker is at the border between the advanced components and the design system realms.
+The date picker is at the border between the core component and advanced components realms.

 - 🐛 We have fixed a couple of straightforward problems: visual bugs, use of the `components` prop for customizability, etc.
-- ⚙️ We have continued to focus on addressing the technical debt present in the picker components.
+- ⚙️ We have continued to focus on addressing technical debt present in the picker components.

 #### Data Grid